-In 2021, the CLC had a membership of twelve external members (including a representative from an environmental non-government organization, representative from a local first responder organization and a representative of a local community health organization).
-One member left the CLC mid-year due to location change and two members were participating in their final year on the CLC.
-BWXT NEC launched a recruitment campaign in the fall of 2021 to attract new members for which four applications were received.
-Three applicants were accepted upon review and will join the committee in 2022.
+In 2022, the CLC had a membership of twelve external members (including a representative from an environmental non-government organization, representative from a local first responder organization and a representative of a local community health organization).
+BWXT NEC launched a recruitment campaign in the fall of 2022 to attract new members for which four applications were received.
+No new applicants will join the committee in 2023.